benallfree/wicked/README.md

 The Wicked microkernel (`w`) is at the core.
 It provides the facilities for PHP observer/events and class mixins.
 It turns out that establishing a convention for these two decisions makes life a lot easier for endlessly extending your application.

-## Getting Forking Wicked
+## Getting Even More Wicked

 If you do much developing with other people's stuff, you'll arrive at a point where you want to break out the source code and fork your own version of it so you can modify it and submit a pull request like a good citizen.
 Or maybe you just want to look at it.

+Module forks are always installed in your local repo.

 Wicked automatically looks in your $WICKED_HOME location when loading modules.
-But before it looks there, it will also look for a local repo.
-By default, the local location is `~/your/www/root/wicked`, but you can also configure as follows:
+But before it looks there, it will also look for a local repo named `wicked` in the current directory or a parent directory.
+If it finds one, it will assume that is the repo you mean to use.
+(You can override the repo locations by using a custom `Wicked` file, see below).

-    $ cd ~/my/web/root
-    $ nano wicked.config.php

-    $config = array(
-      'local_repo'=>dirname(__FILE__)."/wicked",
-    );

-Wicked will automatically load config settings from `wicke.config.php` if it is present at the time `Wicked::init()` is called.
-You can also pass `Wicked::init($config)` directly, but the benefit to a config file will be obvious after the next step.

-The `wicked.config.php` takes care of telling Wicked about your local rep. And remember, this is probably not even necessary as it is the default.
-Because the `wicked` CLI knows about `wicked.config.php`, all you have to do is change to your web root and run the `wicked fork` command to make a local forked copy of any module.

-    $ cd ~/my/web/root
     $ wicked fork active_record -v 1.0.0

-    Forking active_record-1.0.0 to wicked/activerecord-1.0.0
+    Forking active_record-1.0.0 to local wicked/activerecord-1.0.0

 Now when you load `active_record`, it will load from the local forked copy instead.